jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 from any corner of the world.
 But as the Internet has matured, it seems to also feed the creation of large, centralised entities in many areas.

+We use the term Internet consolidation to refer to the process of the increasing control over Internet infrastructure and services by a small set of organizations.
+Such concentration has an obvious effect on traffic flows or whose services and systems are in daily use by large population of Internet users, but it can also create secondary effects, where the abiity to collect information or to affect something is concentrated in the small set of organizations.

+Consolidation may also affect technology choices and the evolution of the Internet architecture, e.g., large organizations or organizations providing important technology components may have a significant impact on what technology is deployed for large numbers of users or by other organizations.

-Is Internet traffic consolidating, i.e., moving towards a larger fraction of traffic involving a small set of large content providers or social networks?
-It certainly appears so, though more quantitative research on this topic would be welcome.
+Our first question is whether Internet is indeed consolidating? certainly appears so, though more quantitative research on this topic would be welcome.

 This phenomenon could be looked at from many different angles, but this memo considers the topic from the perspective of how available technology and Internet architecture drives different market directions.
 How are technology choices and fundamentals of communication affecting some of these trends?

-Our engineering remit is to focus on technology, but of course we also want to understand the implications and externalities of the technical arrangements we design.
+The engineering remit at the IETF is to focus on technology, but of course we also want to understand the implications and externalities of the technical arrangements we design.
 Technology affects economics and vice versa.
 The Internet technology community continues to make decisions that have ramifications on Internet